Showing posts with label parenting. Show all posts

 The College Years: Learning to Let Go

 When Ted committed to LMU, it felt like the natural next chapter.
-Division I baseball—his dream realized.
-But it also marked a profound transition for me: from the sidelines coach who knew every pitch and every at-bat to the distant observer, I was lucky that he was close by so I could watch home games and I went to as many away games as time and schedule permitted.
+Division I baseball was his dream realized.
+But it also marked a profound transition for me: from the sidelines coach who knew every pitch and every at-bat to the distant observer, I was lucky that he was close by, so I could watch home games, and I went to as many away games as time and schedule permitted.
 I followed LMU's box scores online, and loved the chance to take him to dinner after games.

 Last Night